Improve Your Putting - Get It Through The Gate | Flagstick.com

-As golf season looms, we get plenty of requests from people asking what they can do indoors to help their golf game.
-Given space and equipment restraints, putting is always an easy skill to address in any home.
+As golf season looms, we get plenty of requests from people asking what they can do to help their golf game.
+Putting is always an easy skill to address at home or at your golf course.

 A key component of putting is the ability of a golfer to get the ball rolling on the chosen start line.
 For many, the major factor in achieving this will be the application of the club face to the ball in a “square” manner, or perpendicular to their target line.
 If you can do this then you have a better chance of having the ball start where you need it to – a first step in increasing your opportunity to make more putts.